zjsun1017/Project5-Vulkan-Grass-Rendering/README.md

 ![no_culling.gif](img%2Fno_culling.gif)

 #### (iii) Culling Tests
-The first GIF below shows the effect of orientation culling, while the second GIF shows the effect of distance culling.
-Since view-frustum culling removes grass blades outside the field of view, it’s not possible to display it below.
-For orientation culling, I set the culling threshold to 0.5 to make the effect more noticeable; however, in real scenarios, a threshold of 0.9 works better, avoiding unnatural over-culling.
+The first GIF below shows the effect of orientation culling, and the second GIF shows the effect of distance culling.
+Since view-frustum culling removes grass blades outside the field of view, it’s not possible to display it here.
+For orientation culling, I initially tried using the third column of the view matrix as the camera direction, but the result was incorrect because the view matrix is in the camera coordinate system, not the world coordinate system.
+After numerous attempts, I found that using the direction from the camera origin to v0 as the camera direction produced the correct effect.
 ![no_culling.gif](img%2Fori_culling.gif)
 ![no_culling.gif](img%2Fdist_culling.gif)